 Aside from colors, some use lines, text, and graphs.
 Other temperature visualization methods are:

-- Scatter plot is a type of data visualization that shows the correlation between two different variables.
+- A Scatter plot is a type of data visualization that shows the correlation between two different variables.
 The data is shown by plotting different data points between the x and y-axis.
 The dependent variable, such as time, is usually presented on the x-axis.
 The dependent variable is on the y-axis.
 There is no connection between the points so they look “scattered”.
 This look gives this type of data visualization its name.
 It often provides information about the trends instead of temperature changes between specific data points.

 - Table lens is another type of temperature visualization method which dynamically explores a large amount of turbulent data.
 It reduces the required amount of display space by shrinking the height of the table rows.
 Columns accommodate variables while the rows represent data items.
 Bars with different lengths communicate data value by clicking on the row.
 This can be suitable to the data center by representing the temperature of each rack on a single row and details of the devices placed on the rack.